Aldosterone Urine Test, 24-Hour

 - Heparin treatment (medicine that helps prevent blood clots)

-Many nonprescription and prescription medicines may change the results of this test.
+Many nonprescription and prescription medications may change the results of this test.
 These include:

 - high blood pressure medicines